JacksonKuo/blog/_posts/2024-12-29-ai-exploration-part-2.markdown

 * Speech to text
 * Embeddings
     * *An embedding is a vector (list) of floating point numbers.
 The distance between two vectors measures their relatedness*
-    * Follows the same to the mathmatical definition of a vector but in n-dimensional space.
+    * Follows the same to the mathematical definition of a vector but in n-dimensional space.
 * Moderation
 * Reasoning
     * *The o1 models introduce reasoning tokens.
 The models use these reasoning tokens to "think"*